hamsall/journal-topic-organiser/README.md

 ## roadmap
 This is working completely fine for me as is, but if there's interest, here are a few things I might do:

-5 stars - Make script runnable as a standalone application on a new device without any prerequisites 10 stars - Include some templates for journaling + any incoming suggestions 50 stars - Include some templates for work routines i.e. creative writing, code copiloting with LLMs 100 stars - Build UI components to make the process more visual.
+Make script runnable as a standalone application on a new device without any prerequisites Include some templates for journaling + any incoming suggestions Include some templates for work routines i.e. creative writing, code copiloting with LLMs Build UI components to make the process more visual.

 ## thanks
 Big inspo for this came from Derek Sivers.
 Here's an article on the [Benefits of a daily diary and topic journals](https://sive.rs/dj)